sq8vps/system/doc/nabla_doc.md

 * `mm` - memory managament - including heap allocation, MMIO, dynamic memory, etc.,
 * `ob` - kernel object handling,
 * `templates` - C++ templates to abstract commonly used elements,
-* `rtl` - kernel run-time library.
+* `rtl` - kernel run-time library,
+* `platform` - compiler-specific definitions and macros.

 Each of these directories may contain multiple subdirectories dedicated for more specific kernel parts.

 ## Naming conventions
-In general, every kernel object and function name start with "module prefix", and these prefixes are, in most cases, the same as the top-level directory names.
+In general, every kernel object and function name start with a "module prefix", and these prefixes are, in most cases, the same as the top-level directory names.
 For example, functions starting with `Ke`, such as `KeAcquireSpinlock()`, are defined in some file within the `ke` directory and are core kernel routines.
 Some functions, such as the Multiboot handling routines, are not prefixed.
-The non-prefixed functions are generally excluded from API and are not used by kernel-mode drivers.
+The non-prefixed functions are generally excluded from API and are not used by kernel-mode drivers or they constitute the native user-mode API definitions.
 The architecture-specific routines and object are prefixed by the architecture-specific prefix, e.g., for i686 the prefix is `I686`.
-These functions might be included in API.
+Some of these functions might be included in API.

 ## Kernel-mode API and driver linking
 The functions and objects to be exported in API are marked with `EXPORT_API` and `END_EXPORT_API` macros.
 A small script written in Python allows for automatic generation of kernel API headers.
 Then, a kernel-mode driver includes the appropriate header to use the API.